Subscribe to updates

 Open Council Network is an independent organisation.
 We report on City of London and are not the council.
 About us

-The Communications & Corporate Affairs Sub (Policy & Resources) Committee meeting scheduled for 15 April 2026 was set to cover a range of topics, including a review of election engagement, updates from various teams, and a significant report on the Digital Review Transformation Programme.
-The meeting's agenda focused on information sharing and reviewing progress across different departmental functions.
+The Communications & Corporate Affairs Sub (Policy & Resources) Committee met on Wednesday, 15 April 2026, to discuss a range of topics including the Digital Review Programme, candidate engagement for elections, and updates from various teams within the council.
+The meeting's agenda focused on information sharing and reviewing ongoing initiatives.

 Digital Review Programme - Introduction and Governance